filemon11/parseye/README.md

 # Does syntactic parsing improve eye tracking prediction?

-In this preliminary word we investigate whether training an LLM on a parsing objective improves the predictiveness of its output embeddings with respect to eye-tracking metrics.
+In this preliminary work we investigate whether training an LLM on a parsing objective improves the predictiveness of its output embeddings with respect to eye-tracking metrics.

 The code is mostly based on [IncPar](https://github.com/anaezquerro/incpar).